crubba/bundestagswahl/README.md

 # About
-This R package contains data sets on German parliamentary elections, from 1949 to 2013.
-It comprises five separate data sets:
+This R package contains datasets on German federal, parliamentary elections, from 1949 to 2013.
+It comprises five separate datasets:

 - Electoral results, including candidate and party votes (*btw_votes*)
 - Candidate information (*btw_candidates*)